uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The register is far from complete: there are, for example, many relevant documents that have yet to be received, collected, and reviewed.

 Some of these records have been located in provincial records.
-In June 2012, at their annual general meeting, the Chief Coroners and Medical Examiners of Canada approved a unanimous resolution to support the TRC’s Missing Children Project by making available to the Commission their records on the deaths of Aboriginal children in the care of residential school authorities.
+In June 2012, at their annual general meeting, the Chief Coroners and Medical Examiners of Canada approved a unanimous resolution to support the =|TRC=Truth and Reconciliation Commission of Canada=’s Missing Children Project by making available to the Commission their records on the deaths of Aboriginal children in the care of residential school authorities.
 The Office of the Chief Coroner of Ontario had already done some groundbreaking work in terms of screening and reviewing its records, and identifying 120 possible cases of death of an Aboriginal residential school student.
-The TRC subsequently contacted chief coroners across the country to request their assistance in locating records related to deaths at residential school.
+The =|TRC=Truth and Reconciliation Commission of Canada= subsequently contacted chief coroners across the country to request their assistance in locating records related to deaths at residential school.
 As of 2014, chief coroners’ offices in Saskatchewan, Northwest Territories, Manitoba, and Nova Scotia had also responded to the Commission’s request for records.

 Other regional agencies also hold critical information in their records.
-The TRC contacted offices of provincial vital statistics across the country.
+The =|TRC=Truth and Reconciliation Commission of Canada= contacted offices of provincial vital statistics across the country.
 At the Alberta National Event, Assistant Deputy Minister Peter Cunningham, from the Ministry of Aboriginal Relations and Reconciliation in British Columbia, offered a flash drive in a small, carved, bentwood box, as an expression of reconciliation.
 He said,